Play at These Top Casinos

 Whether or not Canada can challenge the US in terms of revenue figures, could depend on a number of factors.
 While there have been many predictions about the potential size of the US market, much will depend on, to what extent this will come to fruition.
 In addition, some of this could rest on how many more states become regulated - California, the most populous state in the US, could certainly have its say here.

-Looking at it from a realistic standpoint, it seems unlikely that the Canadian market can come close to challenging the US, however, it could certainly have a major influence on the industry as a whole, especially for certain operators, who may find Canada is a high performing market for them.
+Looking at it from a realistic standpoint, it seems unlikely that the Canadian online casino market can come close to challenging the US, however, it could certainly have a major influence on the industry as a whole, especially for certain operators, who may find Canada is a high performing market for them.

 Merger and Acquisition Deals and Their Effect on the Canadian market